Volume III - Obligations

 - PRs aged over 30 days, or without activity in the past 30 days, are valid and should remain open; and

-- PRs with no residual balance should be marked final and or cancelled.
+- PRs with no residual balance should be marked final and/or cancelled.

-010505 Canceling PRs
+010505 Closing PRs

 - PRs that are no longer needed must be cancelled within 30 days by the appropriate office.
 This will release funds for other requirements.

-- Open PRs, in expiring funds, that have not been awarded by fiscal year-end will be canceled in the accounting system.
+- Open PRs in expiring funds that have not been awarded by fiscal year-end will be canceled in the accounting system.
 PRs pertaining to non-expired multi-year funds, revolving funds, no-year funds, administrative actions, subject to availability of funds (SAF), or contract close-out will not be canceled.

 0106 Authorities and References